costoffreedom/costoffreedom-book/book/opening:freedom/costs-of-openness.md

 a huge image from our work was used to announce the application for Linz to become the European Capital of Culture, without asking us.
 It is nice to be so appreciated that we are a beacon of Linz culture, but we ask you to talk to us.
-A licence is possible a way to avoid talking to one another, openness is perhaps about encouraging us to talk, to think, to share and communicate, not just announce.</p>
+A licence is possibly a way to avoid talking to one another, openness is perhaps about encouraging us to talk, to think, to share and communicate, not just announce.</p>